Welcome to Woodpecker's Class Page!

 The number of points for each piece of work are outlined at the top of each column on the grid above.
 I will keep a record of how many points you score each week.
 At the end of each half term, the person with the highest score will receive a prize.

-This year we will be continuing with our Ambassador Awards which we launched last year.
-It was very successful and we had 34 children who earned the ultimate ‘gold’ award in July!
+This year we will be continuing with our Ambassador Awards.
 During the year the children work towards the different awards by earning credits in their Steps to Success passport.
 The passport has different sections which recognise children’s achievements in school and the wider community.